civicrm/civicrm-pingback/README.md

 There is also PHPUnit test coverage for the summary report in `SummaryReportTest` and `DevPreviewReportTest`.

 One of the tests, `DevPreviewReportTest::testExampleFile()`, has a special workflow.
 Its purpose is to monitor changes in the HTML output across a series of example version-numbers.
-To do this, we store a copy of the `devPreview` and see if the HTML has changed.
+To do this, we store copies of the `devPreview` generated from hypothetical data-sets (`ex1.json`, `ex2-dates.json`, etc) and see if the HTML changes.

 After making any changes to the HTML messages/markup in `SummaryReport` or `DevPreviewReport`, you can run `phpunit4`.
 It will highlight the HTML changes.
 If the changes look good, then update the example file, e.g.